Jie0705/MachieneLearning-EC-Dataset/README.md

 # MachieneLearning-EC-Dataset
 This is the repository for dataset that were used in paper:
-Physics-Informed XGBoost Model forElectrocaloric Temperature Change Predictions in Ceramics
+Physics-Informed XGBoost Model forElectrocaloric Temperature Change Predictions in Ceramics.

 The data sets were gathered from published papers.
 The material composions are epanded into 145 Magpie features [*Ward, L., Agrawal, A., Choudhary, A., & Wolverton, C. (2016).
 A general-purpose machine learning framework for predicting properties of inorganic materials. npj Computational Materials, 2(1), 1-7.*] and are stored along with the extracted data in the csv files.
 Below are the data descriptions for separate files.